enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/math-extensions.md

 ---
 ## Revision

-What `Math` method introduced in ES6 can be used to find the cubic root of a number?
+What `Math` method can be used to find the cubic root of a number?

 `Math.???`